BSBA - Major in Finance

-Home » All Programs » Business Administration – Major in Finance
+Home » All Programs » BSBA – Major in Finance

 Cultivate your financial expertise with a BSBA degree and a major in finance and become a professional with endless career opportunities.

-• You’ll learn from faculty who’ve taught finance at the undergraduate, graduate, and doctoral level
+• Learn from faculty with expertise at the undergraduate, graduate, and doctoral levels.

 Fall Semester